top of page

 Problems can have multiple solutions.

-Throughout history, humankind has constantly faced the challenge of finding food to survive.
 Thousands of years ago, we gathered fruit with our bare hands.
 Later, we used stones to cut meat, marking our first improvement.
-This was followed by associating power with tools and having a horse pulling the plow.
+This was followed by associating power with existing tools and having a horse pulling the plow.
 Today, one person using machinery equipped with a powerful motor can produce enough food to feed many people.
-Farmers now make up only 5% of the total population.
+Farmers make up only 5% of the total population.
 As we have evolved, we have found better solutions to our food problems.

 The best way to handle problems is not to drain the resources of the material world.
 We should aim to access higher levels of thinking.

-We should also apply this new perspective to how we see ourselves.
+We should also apply this new perspective to the way we see ourselves.
 Instead of focusing on what makes us different, we should examine what we share.
 Humanity consists of individuals confined within their own bodies, trying to break free from their solitude.
-We won’t escape our imprisonment by fixating on our differences.
+We won’t escape our imprisonment by focusing on our differences.
 Instead, we should seek common ground.
 Synthesis must replace analysis.

 Albert Einstein